ChristianLentz/comp225-project-team-Jachris/README.md

 This is the final (and simplest) step of the process.
 Open your terminal of choice and navigate to the root directory of this project.
 In the terminal run **serve** or **npm serve**.
 Using **serve** without specifying a directory to serve will sereve the root directory of the project.
 This is what we want, since *index.html* (the html file for the homepage of our website) is located in our root directory.
 Follow the link provided in the terminal, you are now looking at a local instance of the webiste!

-### Current Issues/Bugs

-Nothing!

-### TODOs for MVP
+### TODOs for end of term:

-- Beutify/comment code, uses shift+alt+f when you are done writing new code!
-- Storing images in Firestore, setup firestore/storage
-- update the project proposal
-- deploy the website and set security rules for DB and storage
+These are in order of importance:

 - user testing

-### Features after MVP
+- storing images in Firestore and Storage
+- deploy the website and set security rules for DB and Storage

-- Add tags to user posts
+- Add tags to user posts to allow filtering on home page
 - Add links to user profiles on posts on the home page
-- Filter for posts on the home page according to tags
-- Allow users to search for other users
+- Allow users to delete their posts
-- Allow users to delete their posts (this will require us to update the ID assignment for posts)
+  - this will require us to update the ID assignment for posts
+- update the project proposal to reflect actual work done

 ### Helpful Sources